18 Tips for a Plastic-free (ish) Kitchen on a Budget

 • Beeswax wraps are particularly good for lunchboxes and protecting food when going out.
 Make sure you wash them in COOL soapy water or they’ll go sticky.

-• Regn Beeswax wraps
+• Regn Beeswax + vegan wraps

 • Helen Round - at £20 for 3, this isn’t a budget item but I wanted to include it anyway as they are beautiful bowl covers made from sustainable linen.
+Perfect for your Christmas list!

 USA: